jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 This suite of programs is for testing integration with the Base Commerce Sandbox.
 ## Updates
 #### 6/24/19
-Added more documentation for the Python set of programs.
-This will soon be completed for the entire suite.
+Documentation has been added for the entire suite of programs.
+These instructions should make getting started even easier.

 #### 6/21/19
 The entire suite has been refactored.
 Functionally, everything operates the same as before.
 However, all the code has been commented and rewritten to be more extensible, usable, and understandable.